Gluten free Lemon Tarts. Photography by Sharon K. Summerfield

 1. Clean your lemons.

-2. Using your grater and the finer setting, grate the lemon to get your lemon zest.
+2. Using your grater and the finer setting, grate the lemon for your lemon zest.

-4. Place water, sugar, button in a bowl and heat this up.
-Add egg yolks, lemon zest and juice, and cornstarch while mixing on low to medium heat.
-Once the cornstarch is well mixed turn off the heat.
+4. Place water, sugar, button in a sauce pan and heat up on low heat.
+Add egg yolks, lemon zest and juice, and cornstarch while mixing on low heat.
+Once the cornstarch is dissolved, increase the heat to medium.
 Continue to whisk the mixture.
-As I do like a tart lemon filling please do taste.
-If it tastes too tart, add more sugar.
-If the mixture is too runny, then small amounts of cornstarch.
-Continue to whisk and taste.
+Remember to taste your filling.
+If it is too tart, add more sugar.
+If you want it more tart, add more lemon juice.

 6. Once the mixture is the desired consistency, carefully spoon into the cooked shortbread shells.
-If you have any remaining lemon sample this with sugar cookies.
+If you have any remaining lemon sample this with sugar or shortbread cookies.
 It is divine.

 7. Then bake for another 5 minutes.
 The lemon mixture should bubble.
 Take out of the oven.